 Currently, official statistics show that 98% of Dubai visa holders are now insured, which means that there are still 2% uninsured visa holders.
 In light of this, the government plans to set up a new system that will automatically flag cases of non-compliance, and block visa renewals for those who are uninsured.

 In some cases, residents are finding themselves caught out with medical bills they cannot afford, for example, when the coverage fails to meet requirements for serious illness coverage.
 The authorities replied that the cases referred to are predominantly non-Dubai visa holders, or are cases where patients have exhausted their medical insurance limits.

 Stay tuned to Pacific Prime Dubai for more insurance information

 An increasing number of governments around the world are playing a more active role in the provision of health insurance.
 Stay tuned to our weekly blog for more updated news, information, and insights on insurance-related subjects.
 With over 18 years of experience and nine offices across the world, Pacific Prime Dubai excels in matching clients with the plan that best meets their needs.
-As an established insurance advisory, our team of experts can compare insurance products from the customer’s perspective.
+As an established insurance advisory, our team of experts can compare insurance products in Dubai and the UAE from the customer’s perspective.
 Contact us today for impartial advice, an obligation-free quote, and a plan comparison!

 - How Tuberculosis Will Affect Your UAE Visa Application - 14th September 2023